Bradley Marks: Killing bad bugs is what he does

 Marks’s work against Salmonella did not stop with almonds.
 A nonpathogenic surrogate had already been developed for use in pistachios but had not been adapted to the high-volume demands of commercial-scale processes.
 Thanks to the work of Marks and his lab, that has now been accomplished through the use of a biosafety pilot plant at MSU, which allows researchers to test pathogens on real food and equipment at the pilot scale, thus bridging the gap between the lab and industry.
 Additionally, the team was able to show that, by raising humidity or soaking the pistachios in a brine prior to roasting them, processors can significantly increase the amount of Salmonella killed.

-Marks is currently leading a $4.7 million U.S. Department of Agriculture grant uniting experts from five other universities and the Food and Drug Administration to find ways to reduce Salmonella in low-moisture processing systems.
+Marks is currently leading a $4.7 million grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture (NIFA) uniting experts from five other universities and the Food and Drug Administration to find ways to reduce Salmonella in low-moisture processing systems.

 One of the most valuable aspects of his research program has been delivering solutions at a scale practical for commercial processors.